 Ad Insertion Policies

 You can configure a unique ad insertion policy on any category of your content from within Pulse to control the ad serving down to individual content level.
-The policy states what ad formats can run on this content category, how many linear ads should appear in breaks, how long the duration of the break should be, at what frequency non‐linear ads should appear and if the ads should have a skip button or not.
-The settings for a category are inherited to all subcategories, but you can choose to override these settings on any sub-level.
+The settings for a category are inherited to all sub-categories, but you can choose to override these settings on any sub-level.
 The ad insertion policies are flexible and can also be applied to devices and content play length.
-If you want to boost or limit the ad serving on specific devices you can customise that.
+If you want to boost or limit the ad serving on specific devices, you can customise that.
 You can have individual ad insertion policies for long and short video, making it easy to optimise ad load for long or short form to take into account user behaviour around the content type.

-devices/services.
-Choose a device container from the list to
+- Device containers: choose a device container from the list to configure

-configure ad insertion policies for a specific device container you
+ad insertion policies for a specific device container you want to target.

 Note: Insertion policies are not inherited across devices.